ember-learn/ember-api-docs/README.md

 see the [website](https://github.com/emberjs/website)
 and [guides](https://github.com/emberjs/guides) repositories.

-There are five pieces that together create the Ember API docs site:
+There are many pieces that together create the Ember API docs site:
 - The app in this repository, which fetches and displays the API docs data.
 It is what you see at [https://emberjs.com/api](https://emberjs.com/api)
 - The YUIdoc code comments found in the